microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 As this is a very complex feature, there will need to be a number of steps taken in the codebase to enable this functionality in a way that users are expecting.
-The following is a suggestion of the individual changelists that could be made to iteratively work towards fulling implementing this funcionality.
+The following is a suggestion of the individual changelists that could be made to iteratively work towards fulling implementing this functionality.

 * [x] Refactor `ShortcutAction` dispatching into its own class
   - Right now, the `AppKeyBindings` is responsible for triggering all